About

 Tickets and access

-Samizdat strives to ensure that our line-up can be seen by as many people as possible, so film screenings are priced on a sliding scale, where the attendees are invited to pay £0/£2/£4/£6/£8 per film based on their preference and ability.
-Special events are sometimes priced differently.
-Every film with sound is shown with subtitles, and some are screened with descriptive subtitles thanks to Matchbox Cineclub.
-Tickets for in-person events can be purchased online, on CCA’s website, or at the venue’s box office (but please remember to purchase them in advance, since seating is limited).
+Samizdat strives to ensure that our line-up can be seen by as many people as possible.
+Most of our film screenings are priced on a sliding scale, where the attendees are invited to pay £2/£4/£6/£8/£10/£12 per ticket.
+Every film with sound is shown with subtitles, and some are screened with descriptive subtitles.
+Tickets for in-person events can be purchased online.

 Submissions